 I am well aware that my “writing style” is more of a “talking style” and I have been told before that I suffer from verbal diarrhea and that I talk too much and I even tell people that when you ask me what time it is I will tell you how to build a clock.
-Whew!

-Let’s not even get into my total disregard for proper grammar.
+To make matters worse, let’s not even get into my total disregard for proper grammar.
 How did you like that run on sentence in the last paragraph?
 It was amazing wasn’t it?
 Well, I hope you agree because there are plenty more where that came from.
 Actually, now that I look back at it, it wasn’t even a paragraph – it was one sentence.
 And did you see that sentence I just wrote?
 I just can’t stop…